AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

       (9-3m)^2

-Note that I used the letter :math:`m` for the variable  was trying to find, while most often in school we use the letter :math:`x` for the variable we are trying to find.
-In maths it really doesn't matter what letter you use, as long as you are consistent, but we will later use :math:`m` for the slope of a line, so I wanted to start using it already now.
+Note that we use the letter :math:`m` for the variable, while most often in school we use the letter :math:`x` for the variable.
+In maths it really doesn't matter what letter you use, as long as you are consistent, but we will later use :math:`m` for the slope of a line, so we wanted to start using it already now.

 If you can solve the problem above, you have the mathematics needed to work through the rest of this lesson.
 But, irrespective of whether you can solve the problem above or not, we recommend you have a look at `Khan Academy's Calculus 1 course <https://www.khanacademy.org/math/calculus-1>`_.
 These calculus skills are part of the building blocks needed for the Kujenga course.

 A line through the data
 =======================

 We already discussed looked at how the `World Happiness Report <https://worldhappiness.report/ed/2018/>`_ documents the happiness of people across the world.
 Now let's load in that data to Python.
+In this video, David Sumpter steps through the code.
+Watch it first then try running the code yourself.

+[VIDEO HERE]

 ..
-GENERATED FROM PYTHON SOURCE LINES 125-145
+GENERATED FROM PYTHON SOURCE LINES 138-158

 .. code-block:: default